-The Mathematics program at BSC provides the student with a solid foundation in mathematics, university physics, and probability and statistics.
+The Mathematics program at BSC provides the student with a solid foundation in mathematics.
 Instruction focuses on analysis, problem solving, and real-life application of mathematical principles.
 The curriculum plan addresses both theoretical and applied mathematics.
 Most mathematics courses require use of graphics calculators and/or computer software.

 Those planning a career in mathematics must have good reasoning ability, persistence, and the ability to apply basic principles to new problems.
 Mathematicians should be good communicators because they often discuss problems with non-mathematicians.
 High school students should study as much math as possible and develop a strong background in science.